19 June 2023

 “The reason for this was simple – Flash and JS were used for some cool looking apps and that »eye candy« was something that was really important for our clients back in the day.”

-For various reasons, developers may find the opportunity to work on a certain project to be very exciting.
+For various reasons, software developers may find the opportunity to work on a certain project to be very exciting.
+It may involve some cutting-edge technologies such as AI, machine learning, or blockchain, feature rare use cases, or simple concern a really big brand they’d like to work with.
 But it may often require the change of technology.
-As both PHP and Node are backend technologies, getting into Node didn’t prove very hard for Mariusz.
+Since both PHP and Node.js are backend technologies, getting into Node.js didn’t prove very hard for Mariusz.

 “Regarding backend technologies, I moved from PHP to Node.js.
 It didn’t take long due to some side-projects I was working on during my free time.
 Once I learned those new technologies and the opportunity arose, I simply switched to a new commercial project in The Software House.”